luxonauta/printElements/README.md

 > a JS library to print content from HTML pages as a document.

-You can find it's documentation [here](https://aqazix.github.io/printElementsDocs/)
+See the documentation site [here](https://aqazix.github.io/printElementsDocs/).

 ## :monocle_face: What does it do?

-With this JS library, you can select the tags of your HTML files that you want the PDF or Print to be generated.
+This JS library, allow to select the HTML files tags to be transformed into a PDF, for printing or not.

-In addition to the tags that **will not be printed** according to a specific class, more details below :wink:.
+Also, the tags that not will be included according to a specific class; see more details below. :wink:.

 ## Quick Start

 ### CDN

-You can use printElements by CDN, provided by the :mechanical_arm:[jsDeliver](https://www.jsdelivr.com/?docs=gh) service, below:
+To use printElements by CDN, copy the code with the CDN provided by the :mechanical_arm:[jsDeliver](https://www.jsdelivr.com/?docs=gh) service, below:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/aqazix/printElements@latest/dist/printElements.min.css">